needimf/CampShare/README.md

 ## Future Steps

-- Updating responsive design for mobile users, especially long-click functionality for iOS users
+- Updating responsive design for mobile users
-- Implementing a win/loss counter, and high-score functionality
+- Implementing campground search and "sort-by" functionality
-- Creating a tutorial feature that utilizes an AI that can demonstrate gameplay
+- Enabling users to post photos in their comments
+- Implementing a mailer that notifies contributors of accepted or rejected applications